nguy/artview/README.md

 the ARTview browser.

 With ARTview you can:

 	Dynamically switch fields (variables) and tilt angles via drop down menu.

     Dynamically switch fields (variables) and tilt angles via drop down menu.

     Dynamically switch tilt angle by button selection.

-    Browse a directory by advancing with drop down "Next" and "Previous" menus or by arrowkey.
+    Browse a directory by advancing with drop down "Next" and "Previous" menus or by arrow key.

     View ground-based or airborne radar.

     View PPI, sector, or RHI scans

 ## Installation